Nepal's fuel crisis will push almost a million people into poverty

 “The fuel shortage will push more than 800,000 people below the poverty line.
 This is our estimate based on the study of the losses faced by agriculture, industry and service sectors,” said Trilochan Pangeni, a spokesman for Nepal’s Central Bank.

-“These people are wage earners, marginalized and low income people.
+“These people are wage earners, marginalised and low income people.
 We have derived this figure after a detailed and close study in all these sectors.
 This will hit the economy badly.”

 In streets of the capital Kathmandu, the crisis is evident.